4RCAN3/PyCrypt-GUI/README.md

 ```

 ### Setup
--In order to run the program, the modules mentioned in requirements.txt must be there.
+- In order to run the program, the modules mentioned in requirements.txt must be there.
 In order to install these modules, follow the steps:
 > Windows
 ```bash
 python -m pip -r requirements.txt